Architecture

 System design and data flow in Uniview

-This document explains how Uniview works under the hood - the custom React reconciler, RPC communication, and rendering pipeline.
+This document explains how Uniview works under the hood - the custom reconcilers (React and Solid), RPC communication, and rendering pipeline.

 High-Level Overview